-Group reservations can be made for groups having a minimum of 10 persons, maximum of 60 persons (groups will be divided into smaller groups of 15 persons each for visit).
+Group reservations can be made for groups having a minimum of 10 persons, maximum of 36 persons.

 Please read and return our Adult Group Reservation Form.
 Contact the park at least three weeks in advance.
-Dates are available year-round, Tuesday through Friday.
-Groups wishing to visit on Saturday, Sunday or Monday should contact the park about the First Come First Served policy.
+Dates are available year-round, Monday - Thursday.
+Groups wishing to visit on Friday, Saturday, or Sunday should contact the park about the First Come First Served policy.

 Accessibility: For groups with mobility issues, please be advised that the walk from the visitor parking lot to the home is 1/3 mile and gains 100 feet in elevation.
 If you feel this climb may be a challenge for your group, please request the shuttle when you make your reservation.
 Even with the shutttle groups should expect to walk or travel with a mobility device on pathways up to 1/4 mile on their own.